hoangvvo/benzene/docs/worker/README.md

 | path | Specify a path for the GraphQL endpoint.
 If supplied `@benzene/worker` will ignore requests to different pathname.
 If not, **`@benzene/worker`** will intercept all requests (which is **not** desired) | `undefined` |
 | context | An object or function called to creates a context shared across resolvers per request.
 The function accepts [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) as the only argument. | `{}` |

-It returns a promise that resolves with [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) to be used in `event.respondWith`.
+It returns a Fetch event listener handler `addEventListener('fetch', fn)`.

 ## Building Context :id=context